Visualizing Solutions to ODEs

 Drawing Direction Fields & Solutions

 Before we begin, you will need to make sure you have the four M-Files slopefield.m, drawode.m, phaseplane.m, and drawphase.m installed.
 If you are working on an ETS machine or using the virtual lab, they should already be there.
 If not, you can download them all here.
-Once you've downloaded this folder, move each of the four M-Files into your working directory.
+Once you've downloaded this folder, move each of the four M-Files into your working directory, which can be located at your current folder.
+If you can see those files in your current folder, then it's safe to use them.
+If you choose to use MATLAB online or MATLAB Mobile, you may upload those four M-files to your MATLAB Drive.

 The M-File slopefield.m defines a new function,